Costa Serena: 2020 COVID-19 outbreak

 Fifteen passengers aboard Costa Serena on 24 January were suspected to have SARS-CoV-2.
 The ship arrived at its destination, Tianjin, China, on 25 January.
-Quarantine officials boarded the ship to screen all passengers and crew member, and found 17 people with fevers.
+Quarantine officials boarded the ship to screen all passengers and crew member, and found 17 people with fever.
 All tests returned negative later that day, and everyone was ordered to disembark and have their photographs and temperatures taken as an additional precaution.

+2023 ship restarting

+Chartered for the entire 2023/2024 season, the Costa Serena set sail from the port of Leam Chabang for a series of 4/5 day cruises, before moving on to Japan and South Korea in June 2023, offering a series of short cruises dedicated to the local market.

+Costa Serena is all set to debut in the India market starting November 4th 2023, and will be the largest ship in Indian waters.

 In popular culture

 In 2007 Costa Serena was used for the setting of the movie Natale in Crociera.

 In 2009 Costa Serena and her crew was featured in the six-episode National Geographic Channel documentary series Cruise Ship Diaries.